Learn six reasons why saving your grocery receipts is the secret to having a healthy grocery budget and saving more money on food!

 5. Knowing where you stand is empowering.

 If you know you only have $30 to spend on groceries, you’ll be very aware of what you are purchasing.
-You’ll better evaluate your wants vs needs.
 Your decisions will become clear and you’ll be less likely to overspend.
 It may be the competitive streak in me, but I find a lot of satisfaction in staying on track with my budget!

 6. Knowing where you stand is also a powerful motivator.

-To have a purpose behind saving your receipts makes it easier on the nights when leftovers are on the menu again.
+To have a purpose behind saving your receipts makes it easier on the nights when leftover salads, soups, or brown rice are on the menu again.
 You know your grocery budget goal is in hand when you know where your money goes.

-How to Keep Track of Your Grocery Receipts
+A Healthy Grocery Budget: How to Keep Track of Your Receipts

-If you don’t want to go with a pre-made program or app, a simple spreadsheet can do wonders for you.
-Set up four columns to keep track of what you spend each week.
-As you catch the hang of it, add in more lines for the exact items you bought.
+- Use a spreadsheet.
+Simply set up four columns to keep track of what you spend each week.
+As you get the hang of it, add in more lines for the exact items you bought.
 This will help you define your grocery budget even more.

-This may go without saying, but the key to making any of those methods work, is to actually use them.
-Building a habit to write down the numbers of what you spend can take a little time.
-Like writing down your goals is a proven way to make sure they happen, writing down your numbers is vital to making your budget work.
-It is well worth it once you get there.
-It’s the only way to a healthy grocery budget!
+- The key to making any of those methods work, is to actually use them.
+Building a habit of writing down what you spend is vital to making your budget work.
+It is well worth it once you get there, because it’s the only way to a healthy grocery budget!

 Do you need some help TODAY with your grocery budget?
 I created a resource to help you start saving money on groceries NOW.
 See if My Grocery Budget Toolkit is right for you! -> CLICK HERE